cohesity/ansible-collection/docs/modules/cohesity_migrate_vm.rst

     datastore locations in the parent source.

+  detach_network (optional, bool, False)
+    If this is set to true, then the network will be detached from the recovered VMs.
+All the other networking parameters set will be ignored if set to true

+  enable_network (optional, bool, True)
+    Specifies whether the attached network should be left in enabled state

   endpoint (True, str, None)
     Specifies the network endpoint of the Protection Source where it is reachable.
 It could